ed-xmos/mic_aggregator_demo/README.md

 # mic_aggregator_demo
-16 PDM mics to TDM 16 demo running on the explorer board
+16 PDM mics to TDM16 demo running on the explorer board.
+Uses a modified mic_array with multiple threads to support 16 DDR mics on a single 8b input port.
+Decimator configured to 48kHz PCM output.
+The 16 channels are loaded into a 16 slot TDM slave running at 24.576MHz bit clock and optionally amplified.

+A simple TDM16 master is included as well as a local 24.576MHz clock source so that mic_array and TDM16 slave may be tested standalone through the use of jumper cables.

 Obtaining the app files
 -----------------------